moiri/kobold/README.md

         return
             the size attribute as pixel value.

+Set the z-index of the character image

+    Movable.setZIndex(zIndex);
+        zIndex: 10
+            value to define the css property z-index

+Get the z-index of the character images

+    Movable.getZIndex();
+        return
+            value of css property z-index

 Setting these parameters allows the character to move over objects of small heights, without colliding (move up stairs without jumping).
 The value is the maxium height (in pixel) of an objet in order to be ignored by right and left